-The Mass Transportation Authority, a public transit provider, has more than 14 fixed-service routes providing service to nearby Flint residents and visitors.
-Access to these routes is located along major arterials, such as North Saginaw, Franklin, South Saginaw and Fenton Road.
-Additionally, the MTA system provides access to the downtown area, and also the Flint campus at the University of Michigan.
+The Mass Transportation Authority, a public transit provider, has more than 14 fixed-service routes providing service in Grand Blanc and other areas surrounding Flint.
+Routes are located along major local arterials, such as North Saginaw, Franklin, South Saginaw and Fenton Road.
+Additionally, the MTA system provides access to downtown Flint and also to the Flint campus of the University of Michigan.